Alessandro Contini-Bonacossi

 Count Alessandro Contini-Bonacossi (18 March 1878 – 22 October 1955) was an Italian politician, art collector, dealer, and philatelist.
-In 1939 he was made a Senator of the Kingdom of Italy by Victor Emanuel III.
+In 1939 he was made a Senator of the Kingdom of Italy by Victor Emmanuel III.

 Early life

 Contini-Bonacossi was born in Ancona on 18 March 1878 to Camillo Contini and the Countess Elena Bonacossi Bermudez of Ferrara.

 Political career

-In 1928, Contini-Bonacossi was made a Count by Victor Emanuel III.
+In 1928, Contini-Bonacossi was made a Count by Victor Emmanuel III.
 In 1939 he became a Senator.

 Nazi era

 Through Walter Hofer, Contini-Bonacossi sourced art for the Göring Collection.

 Around 1942, Göring's art agent Sepp Angerer, and the local German consul Gerhard Wolf, went on a tour of Contini-Bonacossi's collection.
 Angerer supposedly told the count, "What a pity you're not a Jew!" and drawing a finger across his throat continued "If you were a Jew, we could do just that!
 And all the paintings would be ours!"

-Contini-Bonacossi was investigated in 1946 by the Office of Strategic Services Art Looting Investigation Unit for his role in dealing Nazi-looted art and placed on the Red Flag List of Names.
+Contini-Bonacossi was investigated in 1946 by the Office of Strategic Services Art Looting Investigation Unit for his role in dealing in Nazi-looted art and placed on the Red Flag List of Names.